 Early Career Researchers Network

-We are an inclusive community who focus on collaboration over competition.
-We celebrate the research and discoveries of our network from Masters students through to academics in the early years of their first appointment, and are enthusiastic about finding new ways to communicate our research.
+We are an inclusive community who focus on collaboration and community.
+We celebrate the research and discoveries of our network from undergraduate students through to academics in the early years of their first appointment, and are enthusiastic about finding new ways to share our research.

 News